walshbr/introduction-to-text-analysis/issues/why_read_with_a_computer.md

 > The medium is the message.

 The message a form contains, its text in this case, is fundamentally altered by the technologies that transmit it.
-And we can gain a lot from studying those media.
+And we can think about the message in richer ways